-There has also been significant media coverage regarding the pricing of any vaccine or treatment for COVID-19.
+There has also been significant media coverage regarding the pricing of treatments for COVID-19.
 For example, Gilead Sciences, Inc. came under scrutiny regarding its pricing of Veklury (remdesivir), after having donated the initial supply of the drug.
 Pricing for drugs to treat COVID-19 continues to evolve, and we cannot be certain of the factors that will determine the sales price of AT-527, if approved.
 If we are unable to sell AT-527 at a sufficient price point, our ability to commercialize AT-527, if approved, may be adversely affected.

-AT-527 may face significant competition from vaccines and other treatments for COVID-19 that are in development.
+AT-527 may face significant competition from vaccines and other treatments for COVID-19 which have been authorized or approved for use or are in development.

 Many biotechnology and pharmaceutical companies are developing treatments for COVID-19 or vaccines against SARS-CoV-2, the virus that causes COVID-19.
 Many of these companies, which include large pharmaceutical companies, have greater resources for development and established commercialization capabilities.
-For example, in October 2020, the FDA approved the antiviral drug Veklury (remdesivir), a direct acting antiviral marketed by Gilead Sciences for the treatment of COVID-19 for certain patients requiring hospitalization and in November 2020 the FDA granted Regeneron an emergency use authorization for the use of casirivimab and imdevimab, administered together, for the treatment of mild to moderate coronavirus COVID-19 in adult and certain pediatric patients with positive results of direct SARS-CoV-2 viral testing who are at high risk for progressing to severe COVID-19 and/or hospitalization.
-In the same month, FDA granted Eli Lily emergency use authorization for bamlanivimab for the treatment of mild to moderate COVID-19 in adult and certain pediatric patients.
-There are other companies that are currently pursuing authorization for emergency use of their respective products.
-For example, in March 2021, VIR Biotechnology, Inc. and GlaxoSmithKline submitted to the FDA a request for authorization for the emergency use of VIR-7831 for the treatment of adults and adolescents with mild to moderate COVID-19.
-In addition to therapeutics, vaccines indicated for active immunization to prevent COVID-19 have been recently authorized for emergency use.
-In December 2020, the FDA granted authorization for emergency use for vaccines from Pfizer Inc. and BioNTech and Moderna.
-Inc. each of which announced clinical trial results showing that their respective vaccine candidate was found to be more than 90% effective in preventing COVID-19 during such trials and in February 2021, the FDA granted emergency use authorization to a vaccine developed by Janssen Pharmaceutical Company.
+For example, in November 2021, molnupiravir, an orally administered direct-acting antiviral, which is being developed by Merck and Ridgeback Biotherapeutics for the treatment of adults with mild to moderate COVID-19 in the outpatient setting has received conditional authorization for use from the health authorities in the United Kingdom.
+Merck and Ridgeback are currently seeking similar authorizations from numerous other global health authorities, including the FDA.
+Pfizer is also developing an orally administered direct-acting antiviral for the treatment of adults with mild to moderate COVID 19 in the outpatient setting.
+Pfizer has indicated that it may seek authorization or approval of its product candidate as soon as December 2021.
+Other products for the treatment of COVID-19 are currently authorized for use or approved by health regulatory authorities in numerous countries throughout the world.
+These products include the antiviral drug Veklury (remdesivir), a direct acting antiviral marketed by Gilead Sciences for the treatment of COVID-19 for certain patients requiring hospitalization, casirivimab and imdevimab, monoclonal antibodies which are administered together, for the treatment of mild to moderate coronavirus COVID-19 in adult and certain pediatric patients with positive results of direct SARS-CoV-2 viral testing who are at high risk for progressing to severe COVID-19 and/or hospitalization for which Regeneron has received emergency use authorization from the FDA and sotrovimab, a monoclonal antibody for the treatment of high risk adults and adolescents with mild to moderate COVID-19 for which VIR Biotechnology, Inc. and GlaxoSmithKline have received emergency use authorization from the FDA.
+In addition to therapeutics, vaccines indicated for active immunization to prevent COVID-19 have been authorized by the FDA.
+In December 2020, the FDA granted authorization for emergency use for vaccines from Pfizer Inc. and BioNTech and Moderna, Inc. each of which announced clinical trial results showing that their respective vaccine candidate was found to be more than 90% effective in preventing COVID-19 during such trials and in February 2021, the FDA granted emergency use authorization to a vaccine developed by Janssen Pharmaceutical Company.
+In August 2021, the vaccine from Pfizer Inc. and BioNTech received full FDA approval.
 Additional vaccines and therapeutics are in development by other pharmaceutical and biopharmaceutical companies.
-For example, molnupiravir, an orally administered directacting antiviral, which is being developed by Merck and Ridgeback Biotherapeutics is currently in Phase 2/3 development in the outpatient setting and Pfizer has initiated clinical development of protease inhibitors, another form of direct acting antiviral.
 Given the products currently approved or authorized for use as well as those in development by others, any treatment we may develop could face significant competition.
-If any other company develops treatments more rapidly or effectively than we do, develops a treatment that becomes the standard of care, develops a treatment at a lower cost, or is more successful at commercializing an approved treatment, we may not be able to successfully commercialize AT-527 for the treatment of COVID-19, even if approved, or compete with other treatments or vaccines, which could adversely impact our business and operations.